LINGUISTEUNICE/speech-emotion-1/docs/findings.md

-# Findings — Can Pitch and Energy Alone Tell Happy, Sad, and Angry Apart?
+# Findings: Can Pitch and Energy Alone Tell Happy, Sad, and Angry Apart?

-This is a small first attempt at the kind of multimodal-communication analysis MULTICOM focuses on — I kept it deliberately narrow: **one modality (speech audio), three emotions, four speakers, one simple model.** The goal wasn't a strong result, it was to actually get hands dirty with the kind of feature extraction and reasoning this field uses, and see what the data itself shows.
+This is a small first attempt at the kind of multimodal-communication analysis

 ## What I did